-A freelance journalist invoice is a document, much like a bill, that is used to formally request payment for work that will (or has been) completed.
+A freelance journalist invoice is a document, much like a bill, that is used for formally requesting payment for work that will (or has been) completed and provided to the client.
 The word “freelance” points to the fact that the journalist isn’t employed by a single company, rather, is open to working for anyone so long the pay and work align with their needs.
 Due to the largely online nature of modern freelance journalism, invoices are rarely issued in-person or through the mail – they are sent over email or other digital platforms.

 Types of Freelance Journalism

 From a broad perspective, being a journalist entails having a strong knowledge base in grammar and vocabulary, with an ability to write in a variety of tones and styles.
 Apart from that, journalists can differ significantly depending on the field in which they write.
 For those looking to become a freelancer, having a grasp on the different types of writing possible is essential.

 According to CrowdSource, there are six (6) general types of freelance journalists; these are briefly touched on below.

 - Web Content Writer – Being a web content writer can necessitate several different specialties and sub-categories.
 It can include writing for blogs, social media pages, or creating researched articles of varying lengths, to name a few.
 The major underlying purpose for web content is for it to rank on Google or other search engines, which can require writers to have knowledge about SEO (Search Engine Optimization) and other ranking topics.

 - Ghostwriter – Freelancers that ghostwrite for a blog, book, or other publication attribute their writing to another person.
 The writer is a “ghost” referring to the fact that the audience will have no knowledge of any writer other than the author’s name on the blog or book cover.